LeoFLT/osu-wiki/news/2024/2024-02-27-osumania-4k-world-cup-2024-mapperplaytester-applications.md

 Playtesters will be responsible for playing and giving feedback for a plethora of beatmaps (as requested by the mappooling team) to gauge aspects such as difficulty, suitability for a certain slot, and/or skill representativity among others (specific workflows vary for each team).
 Playtesters are generally expected to have considerable skill on their respective game mode.

-Please note that if you are accepted into either team, you will not be eligible to participate as a player in the corresponding tournament.
+Please note that if you are accepted into either team, you will not be eligible to participate as a player in the tournament.

 ### Recruitment process